 - Your plants are guaranteed to be female.

-- Rooted clones of marijuana take less time in flowering.
+- Rooted clones of marijuana take less time to flower.

 - Growing lots of marijuana at once becomes a much easier process, as clones take so much less time to grow.